-To get started doing these things, start from Step 3: Map Columns in the Calendar App wizard and click Advanced to display steps 4-8.
+To do this, start from Step 3: Map Columns in the Calendar App wizard and select Advanced to display steps 4-7.

-When you click the Advanced button, its name will change to Basic and you'll see steps 4-8.
+When you select the Advanced button, its name will change to Basic and you'll see steps 4-7.

 Step 4: Additional Columns

 Use the Additional Columns page to add more information to your calendar.

 - You will have the option to choose columns you’ve already mapped.

 - Use Sort Columns to automatically sort your tiles based on column data.